Distribution Control of Stochastic Oscillators via Periodic Feedforward and Population-Level Feedback: Feedforward Control Design and Asymptotic Reachability of Stochastic Oscillators

 \subsection{Approximate Reachability under Averaging}

 Theorem~\ref{thm:exact_reachability} says that if the nonzero Fourier coefficients of $ \partial_\theta \log \rho_{f,0} $ are fully covered by the nonzero Fourier coefficients of the phase sensitivity function $ Z $, then we can design a periodic input $ u_\FF $ such that the stationary distribution $ \bar{\rho}_{\rm st} $ coincides with the target distribution $ \rho_{f,0} $.
-However, in practice, the number of nonzero Fourier coefficients of $ Z $ is typically limited, and if $ z_k $ is close to zero, large $ v_{-k} $ is required by \eqref{eq:fourier_input}, which increases the energy of the control input.
-Consequently, the assumption in Theorem~\ref{thm:exact_reachability} may be restrictive.
+However, in practice, the number of nonzero Fourier coefficients of $ Z $ is typically limited, and if $ z_k $ is small, large $ v_{-k} $ is required by \eqref{eq:fourier_input}, which increases the energy of the control input.
+Hence, the assumption in Theorem~\ref{thm:exact_reachability} may be restrictive.

 \hi{The following theorem holds under a more relaxed assumption on the Fourier coefficients and provides several bounds on the difference between the stationary and target distributions.
 The bounds are expressed in terms of the $ L^1 $ and $ L^2 $ norms, the KL divergence, and the relative Fisher information.
 These bounds will play different roles in our subsequent analysis.
 The proof of this theorem is given in Appendix~\ref{app:appro_reachability}.}